 Some media companies are "broadcasting" on the web and all newsrooms realise the importance of serving online readers, as well as those buying a traditional printed product.

-eir careers working as a reporter for a daily or weekly regional paper.
+Traditionally, most journalists started their careers working as a reporter for a daily or weekly regional paper.
 This is no longer automatic and there are many other ways of breaking into the business for those who have no desire to work as a local reporter.

 It’s worth remembering too that there are numerous behind-the-scenes journalistic jobs which might be of interest to you too.